cc5u/ECE1724H_Project/Steps.md

 spl-token supply <LP_MINT_PUBKEY>
 ```

-# 5. Create ATA account for Token A, B and LP mint
+# 5. Create ATA account for Token A and Token B

+Create ATAs for your token mints (the CLI will create the LP ATA for you if it's missing):
 ```
 spl-token create-account <MINT_PUBKEY>
 ```